eswan18/fitness/api/README.md

 ```

 **To refresh credentials**:
-1. Delete old tokens from `.env` file
-2. Re-run: `python get_google_tokens.py`
-3. Update `.env` file with new tokens
+1. Visit `/oauth/google/authorize` to re-authorize
+2. Tokens will be automatically updated in the database
-4. Restart the API server
+3. No need to restart the API server

 ### Security Notes

 - **Never commit OAuth tokens to version control**
-- **Refresh tokens are equivalent to passwords** - store securely
+- **Refresh tokens are equivalent to passwords** - stored securely in the database
 - **Access tokens expire quickly** - safe to log for debugging
 - **Consider token rotation** if credentials may have been compromised